-From there, I set a rule wherein if the value is 6, then that result from the Info Page Margin column should be highlighted with an orange background.
+From there, I set a rule where if the value is 6, that result from the Info Page Margin column should be highlighted with an orange background.

 With the previously mentioned calculation and conditional formatting setup, the numbers under the Info Page Margin column were highlighted incorrectly.
 As you can see, the numbers under Margin% v2 and TESTING columns matched but the numbers in the Info Page Margin column were still highlighted.

-So, I had to use the ROUND function in order for it to work correctly.
+So, I had to use the ROUND function for it to work correctly.